carpentries-incubator/study-groups/_extras/guide.md

 ## Before the Session

-Before the session, teh group facilitator should remind the Discussion Lead to leave time (5-10 min) for discussion of the homework for next session at the end of the call.
+Before the session, the group facilitator should remind the Discussion Lead to leave time (5-10 min) for discussion of the homework for next session at the end of the call.